mozilla/addons-frontend/docs/testing.md

 # Testing

 We want to maintain a project with a high coverage (aiming for 100%).
 Our main [coverage criterion](https://en.wikipedia.org/wiki/Code_coverage#Coverage_criteria) is **branch coverage**, that is making sure all possible code branches are covered by test.
-[Coveralls](https://coveralls.io/github/mozilla/addons-frontend) helps us monitor the status of our test suite coverage and it is a good idea to double-check its output when you are opening a Pull Request.
+[Coveralls](https://coveralls.io/github/mozilla/addons-frontend) monitors our test coverage for every Pull Request.
+You can make sure you haven't decreased coverage by checking the Pull Request on GitHub.
 You can also [generate a coverage report locally](https://github.com/mozilla/addons-frontend/#code-coverage).

 ## General guidelines

-- Imports should be alphabetized, even in test file.
+- Imports should be alphabetized, even in test files.
 - Comments should be full sentences to ease readability.
-- There are a lot of helpers in the `tests/unit/helpers` and `tests/unit/amo/helpers` modules.
+- There are a lot of helpers in the `tests/unit/helpers` and `tests/unit/amo/helpers` modules–please use them.
-- Use the action creators instead of hard coding props.
+- Use action creators in `amo/actions/` and `core/actions/` instead of hard-coding `dispatch()` arguments or state data for tests.
 This applies to both UI components and reducers/sagas.
-- Try to use constants (likely from `core/constants`) as much as you can.
-Corollary: avoid hard coded values.
+- Use constants (see `core/constants`) when using the same value across files.
+This avoids hard-coding values and [magic constants](https://en.wikipedia.org/wiki/Magic_constant).

 ## Jest